utdata/icj-setting-up/windows.md

 * Configure your [Git profile](https://confluence.atlassian.com/get-started-with-bitbucket/install-and-set-up-git-860009658.html) so you don't have to type you password all the time.
 * After setting up Git Bash, you [configure your VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal#_windows).
 I _think_ the easiest way is to go to View > Command Pallete and type in `Select Default Shell` and find it, but I haven't tried it.

-### Set up Bitbucket
+### Set up Github

-If you don't already have a bitbucket account, go to [bitbucket.org](https://bitbucket.org/) and create an account.
+If you don't already have a Github account, go to [github.com/](http://github.com/) and create an account.
 Two important things to note:

 * Choose your username carefully.
-Don't use upper case characters or special characters because this will become part of a URL later.
+I wouldn't use upper case characters or special characters because this will become part of a URL later.
 * USE YOUR UNIVERSITY EMAIL IF YOU HAVE ONE.
-If you don't have an university email, then [use this form](https://www.atlassian.com/software/views/bitbucket-academic-license) to apply for an academic licence.
+You might want to apply for the [Student developer pack](https://help.github.com/articles/applying-for-a-student-developer-pack/), which will get you private repositories.
-* [Set up SSH keys](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) for your computer so you don't have to type in your password all the time.
-(I'm not sure how this will work on lab computers.)
+* [Set up SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/) for your computer so you don't have to type in your password all the time.

 ## Later in the semester